How a community in Southern Virginia is helping locals develop digital skills

 “Everybody could interact with each other,” she says.
 “When I recall the experience, that’s most memorable.
 You can ask the instructor, ‘OK, how can I connect this wire to that?’”

 But there was another important aspect of the IT Academy courses for Jang.
 The academy invites Microsoft datacenter staff to meet with students and understand the opportunities.
 Soft skills training, which covers customer support, interviewing and resume-building, is another offering.
-At the end of the courses, academy director Shotwell holds job fairs with a difference: “My job fairs aren’t, ‘go around and pick up free key chains and stuff.’”
+At the end of the courses, academy director Shotwell holds job fairs with a difference: “My job fairs aren’t ‘go around and pick up free key chains.’”
 Each employer gets about 30 minutes to interview candidates in a private room.
-“Consider them pre-interviews, because you still have to fill out an online application and be selected and all that jazz,” she says.
+“Consider them pre-interviews, because they still have to fill out an online application and be selected for an interview,” she says.
 “But it’s a foot in the door – a chance to get your name out there.”

 Jang was offered a full-time position as a logistics technician at the datacenter.
 Now, she spends her days receiving and inputting new wires and parts, shipping out failed equipment and helping the site service technician fix any problems with the servers.